cmuratori/meow_hash/README.md

-# Meow hash 0.4/himalayan
+# Meow hash 0.5/calico
-This is the official x64 implementation of the Meow hash, an extremely fast non-cryptographic hash.
+This is the official x64 implementation of the Meow hash, a fast non-cryptographic hash.
 See https://mollyrocket.com/meowhash for usage, implementation, and license details.

-This version is v0.4 and is EXPERIMENTAL.
-It is only designed for testing and comment right now.
-Updates will be coming which finalize the hash function, but for right now it is still considered in flux.
-This version builds on Windows/MSVC, Linux/CLANG, and Mac/CLANG, and supports x64 and ARM processors with AES instructions and (much slower) vanilla C for compatibility.
+This version is v0.5 and is PREPARING FOR FINALIZATION.
+Please provide as much testing, analysis, and commentary on the hash function as you can.
+If we cannot substantially improve the hash function from here, this will be the final construction.

+This version builds on Windows/MSVC and Windows/CLANG, and supports x64 AES-NI processors.